Keewaydin Club – Adult trips

 - To recognize the accomplishments that occur over the course of the summer camp season

-July 25- August 8, Western Ontario River trip, fishing, and whitewater travel.
+July 25- August 8, Rupert River and Marten River, Quebec– Fishing, lake, and river travel.
 For experienced trippers.
-Nine spots are available.
-Cost: USD $6500/person includes van and floatplane transportation.
+Five spots are available.
+Cost: $3500

-July 30-August 7, Temagami region trip.
-Three nights in camp and five nights exploring the beauty of the Temagami and surrounding waterways.
+July 30-August 7, Temagami region– Three nights in camp and five nights exploring the beauty of Lake Temagami and surrounding waterways.
 For experienced or new to canoe trippers.
 Eight spots are available.
-Cost: USD $1200/person
+Cost: USD $1200

 We provide 3 meals a day, snacks, pots, pans, tents, canoes, paddles, life jackets (PFD’s), etc. plus experienced trip leaders.